PavanRangani/docs/docs/prd/cash-flow/cash-flow.md

 - If any year has both `Budget` & `Actual` amount, shows `Actual` amount in view.
 - If any year has no `Budget` & `Actual` amount, show `Budget` with `-`.
 - `Budget` column (Column header  and Data both) is shown in green color.
-- By default, system will show last 5 years' records.
+- By default, system will show the last 5 years' records.
 (Last 5 years = Current + last 4 year)
-    - If user wants to see last 10 years' records, he/she can see it.
+    - If user wants to see the last 10 years' records, he/she can see it.
 [See more details](#shows-last-10-year-records)
 - UI will add the New Year column from the left side.
 - On hover of table column header, shows pencil icon with each year.
 - On click, opens the edit dialog of Actual/Budget for the year.